Confessions of an Implementer

 About

 Welcome to Confessions of an Implementer, a podcast by Talent Harbor.
-Every week, host Ryan Hogan sits down with a different implementer to discuss their unique story of the companies they transformed.
-So make sure to listen to get you a rare glimpse into the successes and challenges of the system in action.
+Every week, host Ryan Hogan sits down with a different EOS implementer to discuss their unique stories about the companies they have transformed.
+So make sure to listen to get a rare glimpse into the successes and challenges of the system in action.

 You Might Also Like